Tencent/rapidjson/doc/schema.md

 ## Status: experimental, shall be included in v1.1

-JSON Schema is a draft standard for describing format of JSON.
-The schema itself is also a JSON.
-By validating a JSON with JSON Schema, your code can safely access the DOM without manually checking types, or whether a key exists, etc. It can also ensure that the serialized JSON conform to a specified schema.
+JSON Schema is a draft standard for describing the format of JSON data.
+The schema itself is also JSON data.
+By validating a JSON structure with JSON Schema, your code can safely access the DOM without manually checking types, or whether a key exists, etc. It can also ensure that the serialized JSON conform to a specified schema.

 RapidJSON implemented a JSON Schema validator for [JSON Schema Draft v4](http://json-schema.org/documentation.html).
-If you do not familiar with JSON Schema, you may refer to [Understanding JSON Schema](http://spacetelescope.github.io/understanding-json-schema/).
+If you are not familiar with JSON Schema, you may refer to [Understanding JSON Schema](http://spacetelescope.github.io/understanding-json-schema/).

 [TOC]

 ## Basic Usage

-First of all, you need to parse a JSON Schema into `Document`, and then compile the `Document` into `SchemaDocument`.
+First of all, you need to parse a JSON Schema into `Document`, and then compile the `Document` into a `SchemaDocument`.

-Secondly, construct a `SchemaValidator` with the `SchedmaDocument`.
+Secondly, construct a `SchemaValidator` with the `SchemaDocument`.
 It is similar to a `Writer` in the sense of handling SAX events.
 So, you can use `document.Accept(validator)` to validate a document, and then check the validity.

 ~~~cpp
 #include "rapidjson/schema.h"